fabricioyukio/kotl-api-php/README.md

 ## Setting up

 As previously mentioned, this project is part of major project called "**King of the Lunch**".
 Please take a look at docker project : [Docker Infrastructure](https://github.com/fabricioyukio/kotl-docker) before you start.

-Also check [Web](https://github.com/fabricioyukio/kotl-web) - A ReactJS app to work as a GUI/Frontend for this API.

 ### With or without Docker Infrastructure?